jgbarah/aframe-playground/plots-01/README.md

 Did I say I need some focus?

-I will work now on directory `plots`.
+I will work now on directory `plots-01`.
 I'm going to play a bit with [aframe-scatterplot](https://www.npmjs.com/package/aframe-scatterplot)